httptoolkit/httptoolkit-website/src/docs/guides/android.md

 HTTP Toolkit can intercept, inspect & rewrite traffic from Android devices.

-Simple interception for a device just involves scanning a QR code and accepting a couple of Android prompts.
-With that done, all plain HTTP traffic will be immediately visible in HTTP Toolkit, along with all HTTPS traffic from Chrome, webviews, and any application that trusts the user certificate store.
+Plain HTTP traffic plus all HTTPS traffic from Chrome, webviews and applications that trust the user certificate store will be intercepted completely automatically.

-HTTP Toolkit can't automatically intercept HTTPS from all applications on all devices, but it can intercept most with only small changes to the application itself.

-Apps targeting Android API level 24+ (Android 7) won't trust HTTP Toolkit's installed certificate by default, and some apps will also include their own internal protections to block HTTPS interception.
+For other apps, manual changes may be required to intercept HTTPS traffic.
+For your own apps these changes are very simple, whilst for 3rd party apps it can be more involved.

-For your own applications this is easily fixed, see ['Intercepting traffic from your own app'](#intercepting-traffic-from-your-own-app).
-For 3rd party applications, some reverse engineering may be required, see ['Intercepting traffic from 3rd party apps'](/#intercepting-traffic-from-3rd-party-apps).
+See ['intercepting HTTPS traffic from your own app'](#intercepting-traffic-from-your-own-app) or ['intercepting HTTPS traffic from 3rd party apps'](/#intercepting-traffic-from-3rd-party-apps) below for more details.

 ## Getting set up

-First time set up requires installing an app, scanning a QR code, and accepting two Android security prompts to enable interception.

-Once that's done, in future HTTP Toolkit setup just requires scanning a code once.
+First time set up requires installing the HTTP Toolkit app, scanning a QR code, and accepting two Android security prompts to enable interception.
+Once that's done, future setup just requires scanning a code once.

+To get started:

-1. Start HTTP Toolkit and click the 'Android' interception option.
+1. Start HTTP Toolkit on your computer and click the 'Android' interception option.
 1. Scan the code to start setup.
     * If you have a QR code reader:
         1. Scan the code shown and open the link within.